ipstack-dev/lorawan/README.md

-# LoRaWAN virtual gateway
+# LoRaWAN virtual gateway and virtual devices

+It includes a LoRaWAN virtual gateway and different LoRaWAN virtual devices, plus some LoRaWAN related utilities.

+The included virtual devices are software LoRaWAN devices capable to exchange standard LoRaWAN LoRaWAN MAC packets with a (virtual) gateway and a possible connected LoRaWAN backend system.

-It includes a LoRaWAN virtual gateway and different LoRaWAN virtual devices (plus some LoRaWAN related utilities).
-The virtual gateway can be used to connect to a remote LoRaWAN network server using the Semtech protocol, and to relay data from some virtual devices to the network server.
+The virtual gateway is a software LoRaWAN gateway that can connect to a standard remote LoRaWAN backend system (network server, join server and application server) and to relay data from/to virtual devices.
+The gateway uses the Semtech protocol for the communication with the LoRaWAN network server.

 # Configuring the gateway

 The LoRaWAN virtual gateway can be configured via a configuration file, e.g.:
 ```
-java -cp lorawan.jar test.LorawanGw -f gw.cfg
+java -cp lorawan.jar test.LorawanGateway -f gw.cfg
 ```

 or by using command line options, e.g.:
 ```
-java -cp lorawan.jar test.LorawanGw -gweui FEFFFFabcdef0000 -appServer router.eu.thethings.network -deveui FEFFFFabcdef00001 -t 40 -appeui 0000000000000000 -appkey 00000000000000000000000000000000 -v
+java -cp lorawan.jar test.LorawanGateway -gweui FEFFFFabcdef0000 -netsrv router.eu.thethings.network
 ```

-Replaces the EUIs and key with the proper values.
+Replaces the gateway EUI and network server address with the proper values.

-In particular, regarding GW and device EUIs, since the two nodes are virtual, the corresponding EUIs are not provided by a manufacturer and we need to define them.
+Regarding the gateway EUI, since the gateway is virtual, it doesn't have a manufacturer provided EUI and you probably need to generate it.

 In order to avoid or minimize the probability of conflict with other valid EUIs, a suggestion could be to use one of the two options:

 * create the EUI-64 identifier using an assigned OUI or, if you not have one, using [FE-FF-FF as OUI](https://lora-developers.semtech.com/library/tech-papers-and-guides/the-book/deveui/); for example: [FE FF FF ab cd ef 00 01]; or
 * starting from a 48 bit IEEE MAC address it can be expanded to EUI-64 using the method specified by IEEE as ["Guidelines for Use of Extended Unique Identifier (EUI)"]( https://standards.ieee.org/content/dam/ieee-standards/standards/web/documents/tutorials/eui.pdf) (although it is now formally considered deprecated); starting from a 48 bit address [X1 X2 X3 X4 X5 X6] the mapped EUI-64 is obtained by adding in the middle two bytes 0xFF and 0xFE, i.e. [X1 X2 X3 FF FE X4 X5 X6].

-If no network server is specified, TTN is used by default.
+Note that if no network server is specified, TTN 'router.eu.thethings.network' is used by default.

+The gateway communicates with virtual devices using UDP protocol.
+The default gateway UDP port is 1700.

 # Virtual devices

+Are software devices that acts as standard LoRaWAN devices starting to the LoRaWAN MAC layer.
+Since the LoRaWAN is not present, LoRaWAN MAC packets are exchanged with the virtual gateway by simply encapsulating LoRaWAN MAC packets within UDP datagrams.

-There are some types of virtual devices already available:
+There are some types of virtual devices already implemented, that are:
  * CountDevice - simple device with readable and writable integer value that is incremented at each reading; the integer is encoded as four bytes in big-endian;
  * CurrentTimeDevice - simple device with read-only data that is the current time returned as YYYY-MM-dd HH:mm:ss string;
  * DataDevice - device with readable and writable data maintained in RAM; the data has to be passed as parameter (byte array as hexadecimal string);